 The key measurable for our Clinical Genetics Service is the communication process, which serves to educate, inform, and aid decision making.
-To measure our effectiveness at meeting the needs of our patients and/or parents, we run a questionnaire every two years.
+To measure our effectiveness at meeting the needs of our patients and/or parents, we run a questionnaire every year.

-This year, we used an adapted version of the ‘Perceived Personal Control’ (PPC) measure, which was designed to capture a wide range of effects of genetic counselling (Berkenstadt 1999, Smets 2006, McAllister 2012).
+In 2018/19, we used an adapted version of the ‘Perceived Personal Control’ (PPC) measure, which was designed to capture a wide range of effects of genetic counselling (Berkenstadt 1999, Smets 2006, McAllister 2012).
 All patients seen in a one month period (January 2019) were sent the questionnaire by email after their appointment in one of the genetics clinics.